sidewalklabs/dtpr-bot/README.md

 It also provides a way to inject custom fulfillment logic into this process.
 Dialog-Flow has a set of table stakes semantic entities that it can recognize however it is also possible to extend these categories.

-The categories from the DTPR Taxonomy have been added to the DTPR Chat Bot Dialog-Flow project.
+The categories from the DTPR Taxonomy have been added to the DTPR Chat Bot Dialog-Flow project as entities.
+You can view the JSON representation of the entities [here](https://github.com/normative/dtpr-bot/tree/master/entities).
 A Dialog-Flow project also contains a list of [intents](https://github.com/normative/dtpr-bot/tree/master/intents).
 Intents are meant to represent the intention of a person interacting with the bot.
 They also contain a mapping of the phrases used to train the recognition system.

 Intents are mapped to Node functions in the custom [fulfillment code](https://github.com/normative/dtpr-bot/blob/master/fulfillment/index.js) which ultimately control what is communicated back to the user.